KxSystems/docs/docs/kb/file-compression.md

     `lz4-1.8.3` works.
     We recommend using the latest `lz4` [release](https://github.com/lz4/lz4/releases) available.

-LZ4 is great at decompression speed is average in [compression ratio](compression/compressionratio.md).
+LZ4 is great at decompression speed, but is average in [compression ratio](compression/compressionratio.md).
 The compression level has a significant impact on compression speed.
 Level 5 is a good choice if you aim fast queries and low storage costs.
 Avoid high compression levels (above 11).

 ### Zstd